Ni2Be/Unity_Intro/README.md

 [Unitypackage](https://1drv.ms/u/s!AtwaZYMhkRKBgrVukFEmZnbW5iU0Sg)

-The screen freezes while generating a planet (unity functions are not thread safe ..one of those things you better know before you start work).
+The screen freezes while generating a planet (unity functions are not thread safe).
 Anyway, the assert is more that kind you use in the editor, so that's not that big of a problem.

 [Some informations on how it works](https://github.com/Nice2Bee/Unity_Intro/blob/technique/README.md)